Common Name: Bromeliad

 Water when the soil is dry.
 Bromeliads grow around a central cup.
 In nature, this cup works like a reservoir that collects rainwater that is then absorbed into the plant.
 When growing a bromeliad as a houseplant, it can be watered through the cup and never directly into the soil as this may cause root-rot.If watering a bromeliad through the cup make sure to fill it no more than halfway.
 Do not leave the cup full for extended periods of time as this can promote rot.
 It is important to routinely rinse and flush the cup to remove any buildup of salts or minerals from the water.

 Terrestrial bromeliads love loose, nutrient-rich potting soil.
 Use a soil medium that can retain moisture but also allows for draining excess water to avoid root rot.
 Most pre-mixed soils will suffice.
-Make sure that there is plenty of organic matter, like coco-coir, peat moss, or shredded leaves, and avoid soils that contain moisture retaining crystals.
-If your soil drains too quickly, we recommend re-potting your bromelaid into a compost-rich soil mixture, with less drainage materials.
-Bromeliads that are epiphytic, use an orchid potting mixture combined with bagged potting soil to increase the drainage as these types of bromeilads cannot have their roots in contact with water for extended periods of time.
+Make sure that there is plenty of organic matter, like coco-coir, peat moss, or shredded leaves, and avoid soil containing moisture-retaining crystals.
+If your soil drains too quickly, we recommend re-potting your bromeliad into a compost-rich soil mixture with fewer drainage materials.
+For epiphytic bromeliads, use an orchid potting mixture combined with bagged potting soil to increase drainage, as these types of bromeliads cannot have their roots in contact with water for extended periods.
 Learn how to create your own universal soil mixture for all of your indoor plants!